Emmeline1101/build-redis-with-cpp/README.md

 - **Server:** The server listens for client connections on a specific port, accepts these connections, reads data sent by the client, processes it, and sends a response back to the client.

 - **Client:** The client initiates a connection to the server, sends data through this connection, then waits and receives the processed response from the server to complete the interaction.

+## 02. Protocol Parsing
+To send more msg, it's better for the server to take a bunch of requests from the client at the same time.
+Therefore, we'd better to implement the protocol that can split requests from apart from the TCP byte stream to obtain the distinct content.

+And a good way to split is by declaring **the length of the request** at the beginning of the request.